 It’s a reduction of multiple neurotransmitters in specific areas of the brain.
 When we say there’s no cure, it means treatments don’t work well and doctors are only treating symptoms – when it’s too late.

-Alzheimer’s has seven stages and it can be hard at work affecting your brain up to 15 years before symptoms actually appear, which is why taking preventative measures is so important.
+Alzheimer’s has seven stages and it can be hard at work affecting your brain up to 15 years before symptoms actually appear, which is why taking preventative measures for Alzheimer’s disease is so important.

 What causes Alzheimer’s Disease?